Connecticut General Statutes 32-285a – Community Investment Fund 2030 Board. Bond authorization. Report

 (8) The administrator shall hire such employee or employees as may be necessary to assist the board to carry out its duties described in this section.

 (c) (1) The Community Investment Fund 2030 Board shall establish an application and review process with guidelines and terms for funds provided from the bond proceeds under subsection (d) of this section for eligible projects.
-Such funds shall be used for costs related to an eligible project recommended by the board and approved by the Governor pursuant to this subsection and to pay or to reimburse the administrator for administrative costs under this section.
+Such funds shall be used for costs related to an eligible project recommended by the board and approved by the Governor pursuant to this subsection but shall not be used to pay or to reimburse the administrator for administrative costs under this section.
+The Department of Economic and Community Development shall pay for administrative costs within available appropriations.

 (2) The chairpersons of the board shall notify the chief elected official of each municipality when the application and review process has been established and shall publicize the availability of any funds available under this section.
 Each such official or any community development corporation or nonprofit organization may submit an application to the board requesting funds for an eligible project.
 The board shall meet to consider applications submitted and determine which, if any, the board will recommend to the Governor for approval.